rehank511/Evaluator-Project/README.md

 # Evaluator-Project
 The project is divided in 3 parts starting with scanner, parser and then evaluator.
 The language evaluated was a made up language.

-Please Read instructions.txt for compiling steps
+Please Read "instruction.txt" for compiling steps

 The Scanner takes in a given language and scans out all the tokens like number, identifier, operator.
 # Then